FH-Potsdam/ct-tracing-the-city/README.md

 *!Note: To install cncjs you will have to run **Node.js <= 10**.
 Use nvm to install another version. nvm install v10.16.3*

 To see if your GCode can be understood by the CityLAB plotter you should run it through [cncjs](https://cnc.js.org/).
-To be able to connect cncjs and preview your GCode you need an Arduino board running on a USB port.
+See  the example [check gcode](examples/check-gcode/README.md) To be able to connect cncjs and preview your GCode you need an Arduino board running on a USB port.
 The right solution to do this should be installing [GRBL](https://github.com/gnea/grbl/wiki/Compiling-Grbl) on that board.

 (For the lazy ones:) Just flash the sketch below to your board and connect from the connection widget of cncjs to the listed board.